-What causes jellyfish stings?
+What causes a jellyfish sting?

 Management and Treatment

-How are jellyfish stings treated?
+How is a jellyfish sting treated?

 - Ask lifeguards or park rangers if any jellyfish are present around your beach.
 (Some beaches post a warning flag when jellyfish are reported.)

-- If you surf or dive in the ocean, wear a protective body suit.
+- If you surf or dive in the ocean, wear a protective bodysuit.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy